sammontakoja/defusing-bomb/README.md

     when blue wire is cut first.
     when green wire is cut first and then blue.

-After bomb is disarmed
-    it wont explode after two seconds
-    it won't hurt if wires are cut again.

 ## Modules

 Module rest-api provide end points for activating and disarming bomb.
+Implemented with C#.

 Module database contains data for module rest-api.
+Implemented with Microsoft SQL Server.

 Module test verify rest-api end points works as expected.
+Implemented with Kotlin, JUnit5 and Test Container.

+Each module produce Docker image so the whole stack could be tested in any environment with docker engine.